 How will I know if I took too much melatonin?

-It’s possible to take too much melatonin and experience side effects, although these cases are usually uncommon and non toxic, even at high doses.
-Not everyone will experience the same side effects, so pay attention to anything out of the ordinary for your personal condition.
+It's possible to experience side effects from taking too much melatonin, although these cases are uncommon and nontoxic, even at high doses.
+Not everyone will experience the same side effects.
 Some of those side effects include:

 - Dizziness or grogginess